For every performing arts concert, there’s a lot that takes place behind the scenes to make the magic we enjoy from the audience.

 With his current responsibilities at IVC, Joseph doesn’t have the time required to rehearse so there’s little opportunity for him to perform these days.
 However, he assured me that he will get back to performing at some point.
 That’s one of the great parts of being an artist — your talent remains with you, so you can return to your craft when the time is right.

 Joseph’s responsibilities at IVC include HR, student development, budgeting for 17 full-time and 90 part-time faculty members as well as six staff members and more.
-It’s an awful of responsibility and coordination for a department head.
+It’s a lot of responsibility and coordination for a department head.

 Among the currently enrolled 13,362 students at IVC, 3,400 are attending classes in the performing arts which include a lot more than dance and music.
 That means Joseph’s department is responsible for more than than a quarter of the entire student body at IVC.